rosmcmahon/mcmonkeys1/README.md

 - 🤝 Are you looking to collaborate on fun stuff?
 - 🧐 Controlled fun, with TypeScript (it's typed Javascript)
 - 👀 I’m looking for help with: design, front-end, back-end, all the things 😃 so little time in one life
 - 💲 Do you like money?
 Maybe you can have some for collaborating.
 All skill levels welcome, no time pressure 💲 Let's talk!
-Take a look here first though (https://github.com/ARCA-Arweave)

 <!--